kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 The new credit route always has exactly three shopping trips.
 Our credits all come from either selling items we don't need or looting credits; we also loot some extra corpses to be able to afford all the stims we want on Korriban.

+### Shopping Trips

 **1. Larrim on Taris**
 - Sell: All except Medpacs, Computer Spikes, Concussion and Frag Grenades, Stims
+- Scoundrels Buy: 2x Concussion Grenades, 1x Battle Stimulant, 4x Minor Mines
-- Buy: 2x Grenades, 1x Battle Stimulant, 4x Minor Mines
+- Scouts Buy: 2x Concussion Grenades, 1x Frag Grenade, 1x Battle Stimulant, 4x Minor Mines
+- For possible tweaks to this shopping trip, see [Other Random Loot](#other-random-loot) below

 **2a.
 Zelka on Taris**
 - Buy: 4x Adrenal Alacrity
+- Possible: 1x Adrenal Stamina

 **2b.
 Crattis Yurkal on Dantooine**
 - Buy: 3x Adrenal Alacrity